Call for Auditions for “1984”

 Parsons (male, 30s–40s) Winston’s neighbor and coworker.
 Cheerful, loud, and blindly devoted to Big Brother, Parsons represents the unquestioning loyalty the Party expects from its citizens.

 Syme (any gender, 20s–30s) A highly intelligent linguist working on the Newspeak dictionary.
-Enthusiastic about the Party’s manipulation of language, Syme understands its implications too well—making him ultimately vulnerable within the system.
+Enthusiastic about the Party’s manipulation of language, Syme understands its implications too well — making him/her ultimately vulnerable within the system.

 There are a few minor roles that may be doubled up, so be prepared to have a few extra lines!